Our Key Personnel

 • Represented a minority shareholder in a publicly listed company in a claim for oppression and/or unfair prejudice against the company and/or the majority shareholders and/or the directors of the publicly listed company.
 The matter involved issues of company law, accounting and financial disclosures, auditing, compliance with listing requirements and accounting standards, fiduciary duties, arm’s length transactions and transfer pricing etc. The matter was settled out of court.

-• Successfully represented a Malawian Bank at a mediation in London, England in relation to claims by an American financial institution brought by way of an arbitration under the UNCITRAL rules.
+• Successfully represented a Malawian Bank at a mediation in London, England, in relation to claims by an American financial institution brought by way of an arbitration under the UNCITRAL rules.

 • Successfully handled and concluded a criminal matter involving fraud by a senior manager.
 Although the amounts involved were not very huge, the case raised issues of accounting and knowledge of VAT and corporate tax issues.
 The prosecution called 10 witnesses including bank managers and handwriting expert.